jamesrwyatt2/jwt-boilerplate/README.md

 # Functional JWT API for User Login
-This is example JWT project with Spring Security.
-Handles Registration, Login, Logout, Refresh Token, expired JWT and Refresh Tokens
+This is an example JWT project with Spring Security.
+Handles Registration, Login, Logout, Refresh Token, expired JWT and expired Refresh Tokens

 1. Registration
 2. Login Verification, JWT and Refresh Token Generation